Updated November 22, 2024

 Take payment how customers want to pay you, not so you can save two measly percent.
 It's not 1941, cash businesses don't get the big sales.

 If it is hard for a garden center employee to say, “What a great day for planting!” or“How can we make your yard more beautiful?”
-OR help a young mother carrying three baskets of petunias and comment on how pretty they look... then why keep them?
+OR help a young mother carry three petunia baskets and comment on how pretty they look... why keep them?
 To water plants?

-This isn't limited to nursery centers but similar points could be made about restaurants, hardware stores, toy stores, apparel stores - you name it.
+This isn't limited to nursery centers; similar points could be made about restaurants, hardware stores, toy stores, apparel stores—you name it.